codemagic-ci-cd/codemagic-docs/content/integrations/browserstack-integration.md

 }
 ```

-If you are building your app in release mode, then you also need to build your test Suite .apk in release mode by adding the following in app/build.gradle:
+If you are building your app in release mode, then you also need to build your test suite .apk in release mode by adding the following in app/build.gradle:

 ```
     testBuildType "release"
 ```